-In the 2017’s Framework Institute Report into the gaps in the public’s understandings of the Ocean and Marine Conservation in the United Kingdom, there was many different models devised to best communicate the plights facing our Ocean.
+In the 2017 Framework Institute Report into the gaps in the public’s understandings of the Ocean and Marine Conservation in the United Kingdom, there were many different models devised to best communicate the plights facing our Ocean.
 One of the recommended and most successful ‘models’ to communicate about the Ocean with the public was “The Aquarium Model”.

 “The Aquarium model is productive in drawing people’s attention to the life that exists below the surface.
 When this model is active in people’s thinking, it brings their attention to the depth and volume of the ocean as a body of water.
 In the process, it makes them more receptive to communications about the negative implications of changes in ocean temperature and chemistry for animal life, and to thinking about the connections between the range of species that inhabit the ocean.

 To cue this model, what happens within the ocean should be emphasised when the goal is to focus people’s attention on marine ecosystems.
 Visual aids that bring attention to the three dimensionality of the ocean are also likely to cue this model productively.”2017’s Framework Institute Report

 Through rigorous evaluation, we have ensured that not only do our visitors enjoy a fun family day out at our Aquarium, but also take away important Ocean conservation messages and a greater understanding of their connection with the Ocean, and its connection to them.